-A metamorphosis so fudicrously operated in the usually elegant costume of two oung English officers,-for such they were,-might have been expected to afford scope to the pleasantry of their companions, and to call forth those salmen "I his li do da fulti" "A yoʻl dis'ied.

-BUC rece smi the acte vers evid duc pres had cond hau groi all t if no forn inter 44 and t ye ha comp fear," at a r unple Th in his men, shoul thoug wards have man. moist grasp lies which the intimacy of friendship and the freemasonry of the profession would have fully justified.
-But the events that had occured in such rapid succession, since the preceding midnight, were still painfully impressed on the recollection of all, and some there were who looked as if they never would smile again; neither laugh nor jeering, therefore, escaped the lips of one of the surrounding group.
-Every countenance wore a cast of thought,-a character of abstraction ill suited to the indulgence of levity; and the little conversation that passed 53tween them was in a low and serious tone.
-It was evident some powerful and absorbing dread existed in the mind of each, inducing him rather to include in communion with his own thoughts and impressions, than to communicate them to others.
-Even the governor himself had, for a moment, put off his usual distance, to assume an air of unfeigned concern, and it might be; dejection, contrasting strongly with his habitual Hitherto he had been walking to and fro, a little apart from the haughtiness. group, and with a hurriedness and indecision of movement that betrayed to all the extreme agitation of his mind.
-For once, however, he appeared to be, if not insensible to observation, indifferent to whatever comments might be formed or expressed by those who witnessed his emotion.
-He was at length interrupted by the adjutant, who communicated something in a low voice.
+A metamorphosis so ludicrously operated in the usually elegant costume of two young English officers-for such they were-might have been expected to afford scope to the pleasantry of their companions and to call forth those sallies which the intimacy of friendship and the free-masonry of the profession would have fully justified.
+But the events that had occurred in such rapid succession since the preceding midnight were still painfully impressed on the recollection of all, and some there were who looked as if they never would smile again; neither laugh nor jeering, therefore, escaped the lips of one of the surrounding group.
+Every countenance wore a cast of thought-a character of abstraction-ill suited to the indulgence of levity; and the little conversation that passed between them was in a low and serious tone.
+It was evident some powerful and absorbing dread existed in the mind of each, inducing him rather to indulge in communion with his own thoughts and impressions than to communicate them to others.
+Even the governor himself had, for a moment, put off his usual distance, to assume an air of unfeigned concern, and it might be dejection, contrasting strongly with his habitual haughtiness.
+Hitherto he had been walking to and fro, a little apart from the group, and with a hurriedness and indecision of movement that betrayed to all the extreme agitation of his mind.
+For once, however, he appeared to be, if not insensible to observation, indifferent to whetever comments might be formed or expressed by those who witnessed his notion.
+He was at length interrupted by the adjutant, communicated something in a low voice.